 The overall research goal of the Stellenbosch University Host-Pathogen Mycobactomics group is to gain a better understanding of how the pathogen

 Mycobacterium tuberculosis interacts with its host to cause disease.
-To achieve this, we use molecular mycobacteriology and infection models together with data-rich methodologies such as whole genome sequencing, transcriptomics, and proteomics.
+To achieve this, we use molecular mycobacteriology and infection models together with data-rich "omics" methodologies such as whole genome sequencing, transcriptomics, proteomics and cytomics.
 These methods are underpinned by computational approaches.
-Specific research areas include advancing our understanding of: (a) TB host-pathogen interactions, with a particular focus on persistent mycobacteria, (b) biology of drug resistant strains of
+Specific research areas include: (a) advancing our understanding of TB host-pathogen interactions, with a particular focus on persistent mycobacteria, (b) elucidating the biology PE/PPE proteins of

 M. tuberculosis, and (c) developing new host-directed nanoparticle therapies for TB.